wp-plugins/cnc-dudamobile-reseller-preview/readme.txt

 == Description ==

 This plugin is for dudamobile resellers that have API access.
 It allows you to enter your api username and api password in the settings.
 Then you can use a shortcode to display the mobile preview on any page.
-This was only tested on WordPress version 3.8 so I cannot conifrm if it works on any past versions.
-If it does please let me know.<br/><br/>
+This was only tested on WordPress version 3.8 so I cannot confirm if it works on any past versions.
+If it does please let me know.

 All you need to make this work is to add the short code: [cnc_duda] to your page.
-Remeber to add your username and password under Settings in the admin.
+Remember to add your username and password under Settings in the admin.